YongshengPan/ISBI-NMC/readme.txt

 This project is NOT for commercial use.
-You are not allowed to share this project.
+You are NOT allowed to share this project unless with our permission.

 Step 0:
 Intall Matlab CUDA CUDNN in Win10 System.